 Over the years, we've gotten countless questions regarding instructions for replacing the microphone on the Bose A20 aviation headset.
 Replacing the microphone is a fairly easy process that can be accomplished within 5 to 10 minutes.
+Although this blog post will focus on the Bose A20, the procedure is the same for the Bose X (A10).

 There are many reasons why a pilot may choose to replace the microphone on the Bose A20.
 The most common reason is due to a damaged microphone or faulty connection caused by a break in the microphone cable due to years of rotating the mic boom.
 Another reason a pilot may wish to replace the microphone could be that they want to switch from a low impedance 5 Ohms mic (commonly found on the military version of A20 with the U174 helicopter plug) to a high impedance electret mic so that the headset can be used in a G/A aircraft.
 If the reason is the latter, and the headset will be used in an aircraft with a G/A dual plug connection, then an adapter, such as the U174 to GA Adapter will also be needed.